Wildlife Animals in Space

 Early Experiments

-The journey of animals into space began with small, unmanned missions conducted by various nations during the mid-20th century.
+Animals’ journey into space began with small, unmanned missions conducted by various nations during the mid-20th century.
 These experiments aimed to understand the effects of space travel on living organisms and test spaceflight’s safety.

 Laika, the First Cosmonaut Dog